Memphis, TN: United States Fireworks Company

 On this page:

-The U.S. Environmental Protection Agency and the Tennessee Department of Environment and Conservation (TDEC) are investigating whether soil contamination from the former United States Fireworks Company (US Fireworks) in Memphis is present in residential areas.
+The U.S. Environmental Protection Agency (EPA) and the Tennessee Department of Environment and Conservation (TDEC) investigated whether soil contamination from the former United States Fireworks Company (US Fireworks), in Memphis, TN was present in residential areas.
+EPA and TDEC performed an environmental investigation in the community for the possible presence of contaminants to include heavy metals like lead and arsenic.

-Former US Fireworks operated a pyrotechnics manufacturing facility on 44 acres from about 1920 to 1941.
+US Fireworks operated a pyrotechnics manufacturing facility on 44 acres from about 1920 to 1941.
 Today, a lumber company operates on a portion of the property (9.90 acres) and the remainder is occupied by residential single-family lots and apartments.

-The U.S. Environmental Protection Agency (EPA) and Tennessee Department of Environment and Conservation (TDEC) have determined that additional soil sampling is needed to build upon information gathered during the 2013 site inspection (SI) conducted at the site.
-An expanded site inspection will be conducted to help provide tenants/homeowners with information about potential soil contamination on their residential properties and assist EPA and TDEC with determining whether additional actions may be needed at the site to protect human health and the environment.
+EPA and TDEC determined that additional soil sampling was needed to build upon information gathered during a 2013 site inspection (SI).
+An expanded SI was conducted to help provide tenants/homeowners with information about potential soil contamination on their residential properties and assist EPA and TDEC with determining whether additional actions may be needed at the site to protect human health and the environment.

 The 2013 SI focused on manufacturing areas identified on the 1927 Sanborn Map.
 Soil screening using an X-Ray Fluorescence (XRF) instrument for metals (ex. arsenic, lead, chromium) was conducted on a limited number of residential properties.
 The number of properties sampled was based on access obtained.
 Soil screening at four properties indicated levels of certain metals at potentially harmful concentrations.